• Skip to primary navigation

 A bowl of chimichurri with a spoon in it

-The option to throw some stuff on the grill and have a healthy meal in minutes, with few dishes involved, is one of the joys of summertime.
+The option to throw some stuff on the grill and have a healthy delicious meal in minutes, with few dishes involved, is one of the joys of summertime.

 But if you're getting a little bored with your grilling and you're looking for a way to add some zip to your meals, chimichurri is your best friend.